-

 There are various types of business structures, including but not limited to:

 - Sole Proprietorship Businesses (Einzelkaufmännisches Unternehmen), which is an unincorporated business owned by a single natural person (entrepreneur) and operated in his or her name or under a trade name.
-It is not a legal entity and cannot have any rights and obligations of its own;
+It is not a separate legal entity distinct from its owner; rights and obligations are held by the entrepreneur;

-- Corporations (Kapitalgesellschaften), primarily in the forms of Limited Liability Companies (Gesellschaft mit beschränkter Haftung or GmbH) and its “little sister”, the Entrepreneur Company with limited liability (Unternehmergesellschaft mit beschränkter Haftung or UG), Stock Corporation (Aktiengesellschaft or AG), Partnership Limited by Shares (Kommanditgesellschaft auf Aktien or KGaA) and the European Stock Corporation (Societas Euopaea or SE).
+- Corporations (Kapitalgesellschaften), primarily in the form of the Limited Liability Company (Gesellschaft mit beschränkter Haftung or GmbH) and its “little sister”, the Entrepreneur Company with limited liability (Unternehmergesellschaft (haftungsbeschränkt) or UG (haftungsbeschränkt)), Stock Corporation (Aktiengesellschaft or AG), Partnership Limited by Shares (Kommanditgesellschaft auf Aktien or KGaA) and the European Stock Corporation (Societas Europaea or SE).

 Can non-domestic entities carry on business directly in your jurisdiction, i.e., without having to incorporate or register an entity?

-Are there are any capital requirements to consider when establishing different entity types?
+Are there any capital requirements to consider when establishing different entity types?

 How are the different types of vehicle established in your jurisdiction?
 And which is the most common entity / branch for investors to utilise?

 A sole trader or Sole Proprietorship Businesses (Einzelkaufmännisches Unternehmen) would generally begin to carry on business without any formal set-up, pre-registrations or permits being required.
-It would be held to notify the trade register and comply with several other notification/registration obligations, depending on the size, quality and nature of the business.
+It would be required to notify the trade register and comply with several other notification/registration obligations depending on the size, quality and nature of the business.

-It should be noted that German law regulations applicable to Partnerships have recently been changed, by means of the Act on the Modernization of German Partnership Laws (in German: Gesetz zur Modernisierung des Personengesellschaftsrechts (PersonengesellschaftsrechtsmodernisierungsG– MoPeG), which will bring about changes to more than hundred other Acts and will enter into force on January 1, 2024.
-With the changes, there will be a possibility and/or obligation for Civil Law Partnerships to register with the Commercial Register, but – pursuant to the Corporate Income Tax Modernization Act (Körperschaftsteuermodernisierungsgesetz (KöMoG)) also a possibility to apply for tax treatment as if the partnership were a corporation.
+The German law regulations applicable to Partnerships have been changed with effect as of 1 January 2024, by means of the Act on the Modernization of German Partnership Laws (Gesetz zur Modernisierung des Personengesellschaftsrechts (PersonengesellschaftsrechtsmodernisierungsG – MoPeG)), which brought about changes to more than a hundred other Acts.
+With the changes, there is a possibility, and may be an obligation, for a Civil Law Partnership to register with the Gesellschaftsregister; registration may be required in practice in certain constellations (e.g., in connection with certain real estate or shareholding registrations) but – pursuant to the Corporate Income Tax Modernization Act (Körperschaftsteuermodernisierungsgesetz (KöMoG)) – also a possibility to apply for tax treatment as if the partnership were a corporation.

-The formation of corporations, whether in the form of a UG, GmbH, AG, KGaA or SE requires the execution of a formation deed, agreement on the Statutes, other formal steps as well as registration with the Commercial Register.
-Further details cannot be described, here.
+The formation of corporations, whether in the form of a UG (haftungsbeschränkt), GmbH, AG, KGaA or SE, requires the execution of a formation deed, agreement on the Statutes, other formal steps as well as registration with the commercial register.
+Further details cannot be described here.

-Certain activities are subject to public permits, examples would include matters subject to financial regulation (banking and insurance business), pharmaceutical business, and many others.
+Certain activities are subject to public permits, for example matters subject to financial regulation (banking and insurance business), pharmaceutical business, and many others.
 For certain activities, the number of eligible legal forms is limited.

-The most prevalent entities would include Limited Partnerships, in particular in the form of GmbH & Co.
-KG’s with a GmbH acting as sole general partner (in particular in privately held, Mittelstand constellations as well as for constellations involving real estate), GmbHs (which would also largely be considered to be the best form for German subsidiaries of international groups) and AG’s.
-The number of SE’s has increased substantially; the number of KGaAs in Germany falls short of 350.
+The most prevalent entities would include Limited Partnerships, in particular, in the form of GmbH & Co.
+KGs with a GmbH acting as sole general partner (in particular, in privately held SME (Mittelstand) cases and cases involving real estate), GmbHs (which would also largely be considered to be the best form for German subsidiaries of international groups) and AGs.
+The number of SEs has increased substantially; whilst the number of KGaAs in Germany has constantly remained low during the last couple of years.

 How is the entity operated and managed, i.e., directors, officers or others?
 And how do they make decisions?

-Operations and management as well as general corporate governance largely depend on the type/legal form of the respective entity.
+Operations, management and general corporate governance largely depend on the type / legal form of the respective entity.

 As a general rule, German GmbHs come with two corporate bodies, namely the Managing Directors (Geschäftsführer) on the one hand and the shareholders (meeting) (Gesellschafter, Gesellschafterversammlung) on the other hand.
-While the management of the GmbH is incumbent on the Managing Directors, by means of the Managing Director Service Agreement, the Articles of Association and/or the Rules of Management, etc. the Managing Directors leeway/elbow room can be reduced (substantially), so that the shareholders (meeting) can very much influence the GmbH’s management.
-The shareholder meeting is also entitled to issue instructions to the Managing Directors, which the Managing Directors are held to follow, unless unlawful.
-In some constellations, German GmbHs come with additional corporate bodies, such as earn Advisory Board (Beirat), a Shareholder Committee or a Supervisory Board (Aufsichtsrat).
+While the management of the GmbH is incumbent on the Managing Directors as a corporate body, their relationship with the company is typically also governed by a Managing Director Service Agreement, the Articles of Association and/or the Rules of Management, etc., by means of which the Managing Directors’ freedom to act can be reduced (substantially), so that the shareholder (meeting) can very much influence the GmbH’s management.
+The shareholder meeting is also entitled to issue instructions to the Managing Directors, and the Managing Directors are required to follow these instructions unless to do so would be unlawful.
+In some structures, German GmbHs come with additional corporate bodies, such as an Advisory Board (Beirat), a Shareholder Committee or a Supervisory Board (Aufsichtsrat).
 These corporate bodies can be installed voluntarily, by means of the Statutes.
-Under certain circumstances, namely where the regular number of employees exceeds a certain threshold, there can be an obligation to install a Supervisory Board.
-The members of such Supervisory Board will then impart be elected by the employees.
-Where a GmbH regularly employs more than 500 employees, pursuant to the One Third Participation Act, a Supervisory Board must be installed, one third of whose members will be elected by the employees, where a GmbH regularly employs more than 2000 employees, pursuant to the Co-Determination Act, a Supervisory Board must be installed, half of whose members will be elected by the employees.
+Under certain circumstances, namely where the regular number of employees exceeds a certain threshold, there may be an obligation to install a Supervisory Board.
+The members of such a Supervisory Board will be partly elected by the employees.
+Where a GmbH regularly employs more than 500 employees, as a general rule pursuant to the One Third Participation Act, a Supervisory Board must be installed and one third of its members will be elected by the employees; where a GmbH regularly employs more than 2000 employees, pursuant to the Co-Determination Act, a Supervisory Board must be installed and half of its members will be elected by the employees.

 German AGs come with three corporate bodies, namely the Management Board (Vorstand), the Supervisory Board and the General Meeting (Hauptversammlung).
 Division of tasks and responsibilities is more complex than it is for a GmbH.
-The Management Board has more far-reaching competencies then the Managing Director of a GmbH.
-The Management Board is not subject to instructions by the Supervisory Board or the General Meeting (while it is certainly possible to implement catalogues of reserved matters).
-As regards the composition of the Supervisory Board, the statements with respect to employee participation/co-determination made with respect to the GmbHs apply mutatis mutandis.
+The Management Board has more far-reaching competencies than the Managing Director of a GmbH.
+The Management Board is not subject to instructions by the Supervisory Board or the General Meeting (although it is certainly possible to implement catalogues of reserved matters).
+With regards to the composition of the Supervisory Board, the statements regarding employee participation/co-determination made in relation to GmbHs apply mutatis mutandis.

 Are there general requirements or restrictions relating to the appointment of (a) authorised representatives / directors or (b) shareholders, such as a requirement for a certain number, or local residency or nationality?

-There are no general restrictions related to the persons to act as authorized representatives or shareholders, other than those deriving from general (civil) law and related to the mental capacity and legal age.
-Embargoes, sanctions, etc. must of course be taken into consideration.
+There are no general restrictions related to the persons acting as authorized representatives or shareholders, other than those deriving from general (civil) law and related to the mental capacity and legal age.
+Note that embargoes, sanctions, etc. must of course be taken into consideration.

-As a general rule, an individual may become an authorized representative, if of legal age and unless disqualified from being an authorized representative (for example because of certain convictions, the nonexistence of which must be proven).
+As a general rule, an individual may become an authorized representative if he/she is of legal age and as long as he/she is not disqualified from being an authorized representative (for example, because of certain convictions, the nonexistence of which must be declared vis-à-vis the commercial register in the required form).

-Corporations must always have the relevant number of authorized representatives, in most cases, the appointment of one Managing Director of a GmbH or the appointment of one Management Board Member of an AG is sufficient.
-Where an entity has other corporate bodies, such as a Supervisory Board, also the members to such Board must be appointed.
+Corporations must always have the relevant number of authorized representatives.
+In most cases, the appointment of one Managing Director of a GmbH or the appointment of one Management Board Member of an AG is sufficient.
+Where an entity has other corporate bodies, such as a Supervisory Board, the members to such a Board must also be appointed.

-There are no local residency or nationality or visa requirements for individuals to act as authorized representatives.
-Difficulties can arise where it is (almost) impossible for the individual to actually enter Germany (for visa requirements) and/or where all Managing Directors reside outside of Germany, in which case it can be difficult to argue that the principal/main place of business is in Germany (which again can create tax issues and/or issues under the Rule of Seat doctrine followed by the German Federal Supreme Court at least for non-EU member state jurisdictions).
+There are no local residency, nationality or visa requirements for individuals to act as authorized representatives.
+Difficulties and practical issues may arise where it is (almost) impossible for the relevant individual to actually enter Germany (due to visa requirements) and/or where all Managing Directors reside outside of Germany (e.g., availability for notarisation, banking KYC, and the assessment of the place of effective management for tax purposes).

-For some industries, persons to be appointed as authorized representatives must possess a specific skill set and education which will be verified by the competent regulators.
+For some industries, persons to be appointed as authorized representatives must possess a specific skillset and education which will need to be verified by the competent regulators.

-Other than deriving from general provisions of law, embargoes, sanctions, legal capacity, mental capacity, legal age, etc. there are no specific (residency, nationality, etc.) requirements for individuals to act as shareholder.
+Other than those requirements deriving from general provisions of law, embargoes, sanctions, legal capacity, mental capacity, legal age, etc., there are no specific (residency, nationality, etc.) requirements for individuals to act as shareholders.

 Apart from the creation of an entity or establishment, what other possibilities are there for expanding business operations in your jurisdiction?
 Can one work with trade /commercial agents, resellers and are there any specific rules to be observed?

-From a German corporate law perspective, there are no specific restrictions in expanding business operations in Germany (other than those deriving from general laws and related to prohibited goods, requirements for public permits, abidance by regulations).
-Therefore, unless specifically noted in the underlying constitutional documents for the respective entity or by lawful instructions of the shareholders, entities and establishments in Germany are free to work with trade/commercial agents and resellers.
+From a German corporate law perspective, there are no specific restrictions in expanding business operations in Germany (other than those deriving from general laws and those related to prohibited goods, requirements for public permits, abidance by regulations).
+Therefore, unless specifically noted in the underlying constitutional documents for the respective entity or by lawful instructions of the shareholders, entities and establish-ments in Germany are free to work with trade/commercial agents and resellers.
 The EU Sales Agent Directive has been transposed into German law and is applicable, including to the extent related to the Agent’s claim for compensation in case of termination of the agency relationship.
-Under certain circumstances, also resellers can be eligible for the corresponding compensation.
+In limited constellations and depending on the level of integration into the supplier’s sales organisation and customer handover, German courts have recognised analogous compensation claims for distributors.

 Are there any corporate governance codes or equivalent for privately owned companies or groups of companies?
 If so, please provide a summary of the main provisions and how they apply.